mickelson/attract/Readme.md

 ---------------

 At its most basic level, Attract-Mode is organized into "Displays", of which you can configure one or more.
-Each Display is the a grouping of the following:
+Each "Display" is a grouping of the following:

-- a Collection/Rom List (the listing of available games/roms to show)
+- a Collection/Rom List (the listing of available games/roms to show).
+Romlists are text files located in the "romlists" directory.
+They are created by Attract-Mode using the "Generate Collection/Rom List" option or from the command line.
-- a Layout (the visual theme/skin to use for the Display)
+- a Layout (the visual theme/skin to use for the Display).
+Layouts are located in the "layouts" directory, each in their own subdirectory.
-- a Global Filter (the filter rules that always get applied to the Collection/ Rom List, which can be used to remove list entries you will never want to see)
+- a Global Filter.
+The global filter is a set of filter rules that always get applied to a Collection/Rom List.
+This filter can be used to remove entries you will never want to see
 - zero or more "normal" Filters.
-The Filters for a Display can be cycled through using the Previous and Next Filter controls, and can also be selected from the Filters Menu.
-Different Filters can be set up to categorize the games in the Collection/Rom List however you would like them displayed, for example by orientation, category, manufacturer, year, times played, favourite status, rom file availability, etc.
+Filters are a set of rules for which games to display and how to sort them.
+Filters can be created to categorize games based attributes such as their orientation, category, manufacturer, year, times played, favourite status, file availability, etc.  Filters can be cycled through using the "Previous Filter" and "Next Filter" controls, and can also be selected from the "Filters Menu".

 Further Customization
 ---------------------